Truntrun98/Elefant/README.md

 SELECT * FROM club_member_info;
 ```
 ##### Step 3: Cleaningggggg!!!!
 The data from the CSV file that I received and imported to DBeaver client seems to be very messy.
-So, firstly I started to trim and capitalize all the name in the full_name column, kick all the abnormal people with extreme high in age (I take the range of age from 1 to 150 instead of 100 as there is some record showing that some people can live up to 140 years old) and then I take the the first 10 rows with no null data (just simply I hate the missing data) for examples as below:
+So, firstly I started to trim and capitalize all the name in the full_name column, kick all the abnormal people with extreme high in age (I take the range of age from 1 to 150 instead of 100 as there are some records showing that some people can live up to 140 years old) and then I take the the first 10 rows with no missing data (just simply I hate the missing data so bad hehe) for examples as below:
 |full_name|age|martial_status|email|phone|full_address|job_title|membership_date|
 |---------|---|--------------|-----|-----|------------|---------|---------------|
 |ADDIE LUSH|40|married|alush0@shutterfly.com|254-389-8708|3226 Eastlawn Pass,Temple,Texas|Assistant Professor|7/31/2013|